 Sleep Medicine Division

-The Sleep Medicine Division is comprised of three physicians who have sub-specialty training in sleep medicine: Gregory Carter, M.D., Ph.D.; Pradeep Modur, M.D.; and Jeffrey Ortstadt, M.D.
+The Sleep Medicine Division is comprised of three physicians who have subspecialty training in sleep medicine: Gregory Carter, M.D., Ph.D.; Pradeep Modur, M.D.; and Jeffrey Ortstadt, M.D.
 Dr. Modur is also an epileptologist and a member of the Epilepsy Section.
 Dr. Ortstadt also conducts general neurology clinics at the James W. Aston Ambulatory Care Center.

-Dr. Carter and Dr. Ortstadt are staff members at the UT Southwestern Clinical Center for Sleep and Breathing Disorders, which is a hospital-based facility directed by the Pulmonary Division of the Department of Medicine.
+Dr. Carter and Dr. Ortstadt are staff members at the University Hospital Sleep and Breathing Disorders Clinic, which is a hospital-based facility directed by the Pulmonary/Critical Medicine Division of the Department of Internal Medicine.
 The Center obtained accreditation from the American Academy of Sleep Medicine as a comprehensive sleep center in July 2010.
-The neurologists see outpatients for consultation and ongoing care for the full range of sleep disorders, and interpret sleep studies performed in the 6-bed sleep laboratory, which performs approximately 130 studies per month.
+The neurologists see outpatients for consultation and ongoing care for the full range of sleep disorders, and interpret sleep studies performed in the six-bed sleep laboratory, which performs approximately 130 studies per month.

-A one-year sleep medicine fellowship program is currently being developed by Dr. Carter, with sponsorship and administrative support through the Department of Psychiatry.
+A one-year Sleep Medicine Fellowship Program is currently being developed by Dr. Carter, with sponsorship and administrative support through the Department of Psychiatry.
 ACGME accreditation for two fellowship positions per year is expected to be granted in November 2011.
-Sleep medicine fellows would rotate among the sleep centers at Children's Medical Center, Dallas Veterans Affairs Medical Center, Sleep Medicine Associates of Texas, and the UT Southwestern Clinical Center for Sleep and Breathing Disorders.
+Sleep medicine fellows would rotate among the sleep centers at Children's Medical Center, Dallas Veterans Affairs Medical Center, Sleep Medicine Associates of Texas, and the UT Southwestern University Hospital Sleep and Breathing Disorders Clinic.
 It is expected that two additional fellowship positions will be added within five years.

-The sleep section also maintains a relationship with the sleep center at the Dallas VA Medical Center, which operates a 6-bed sleep laboratory, and performs approximately 40 sleep studies per month.
+The Sleep Medicine Section also maintains a relationship with the sleep center at the Dallas VA Medical Center, which operates a six-bed sleep laboratory, and performs approximately 40 sleep studies per month.
 Richard Dashieff, M.D., is a neurologist and sleep medicine specialist on staff at that facility, and also has an academic appointment in the Department of Neurology and Neurotherapeutics.